Before You Buy

 Contrary to what

-some retailers will tell you, spa brands such as Dream Maker which feature pump heat recovery systems instead of a dedicated heater, do not provide
+some retailers will tell you, spa brands such as certain Dream Maker® models (those of which feature pump heat recovery systems instead of a dedicated heater) do not provide

 free heat.
 Their pumps must run frequently to keep the water